SKIP TO CONTENT

 Product-Led Growth

-Product-led growth is what happens when you remove the wall between the product and the customer.
-You let people use the product before they pay.
-If the product is good, some percentage convert without anyone from your sales team being involved.
+Product-led growth is what happens when you remove the wall.
+You let people use the product, or a meaningful version of it, before they pay.
+They experience the value directly rather than hearing about it secondhand from a salesperson whose incentives are not perfectly aligned with theirs.
+If the product is good, some percentage of free users convert to paying customers without anyone from your sales team being involved.

 The speed at which users reach the "aha moment" determines almost everything about the economics.
 If it takes five minutes, you have a self-sustaining acquisition engine.
 If it takes five weeks, you have a free trial with a high abandonment rate.